ccollicutt/ccollicutt.github.io/_posts/2023-09-02-runasnonroot-vs-runasuser.md

 That said, both runAsUser and runAsNonRoot can co-exist.
 When they do, runAsUser specifies which UID to use, and runAsNonRoot ensures that UID is not root.

-In normal, production systems one would never run a container as root so the image would have a user setup and the Kubernetes manifest would have runAsNonRoot set to true.
+In normal, production systems one would never run a container as root so the image would, based on your organizations policies and image build process, have a user setup and the Kubernetes manifest would have runAsNonRoot set to true.